andresmendes/Vehicle-Dynamics-Lateral/README.md

 Installation steps:

-* Download the Vehicle-Dynamics package by clicking on "Download ZIP" in <https://github.com/andresmendes/Vehicle-Dynamics https://github.com/andresmendes/Vehicle-Dynamics>.
+* Download the Vehicle-Dynamics package by clicking on "Download ZIP".
 * Save the package (folder "+DinamicaVeicular") in the MATLAB(R) _path_ or add your current path to the _paths list_.
-More details on <http://www.mathworks.com/help/matlab/ref/path.html  help path>.
+More details:  <http://www.mathworks.com/help/matlab/ref/path.html  help path>.
+* Import the entire package with the command:

 import VehicleDynamics.*